 Subsidiaries operating in the Dispensing Pharmacy segment are Nisseichozai, Inc, which operates mainly in Shimane Prefecture; Green Pharmacy Co., Ltd., which operates in the Kansai region and parts of the Chugoku and Shikoku regions; and Ship Healthcare Pharmacy East Co., Ltd., which operates in Hokkaido, Tohoku, Kanto, Chubu, and Kyushu (partial).
-The number of group pharmacies totaled 129 in FY03/24, an increase of seven pharmacies YoY.
+The number of group pharmacies totaled 130 in FY03/25, an increase of one pharmacy YoY.